fbpx

 Long-Term Prognosis

 It took high-profile athletes in the NFL and returning combat veterans from Afghanistan to bring the seriousness of moderate TBI to public consciousness.
-As researchers are discovering, most recovery from a TBI takes place in the first few months.
+Researchers have discovered that most TBI recovery occurs in the first few months.
 After that, any additional improvement is slow, and symptoms are serious but harder to see.

 Some of the long-term symptoms of TBI may include: